Franz Stangl: Trieste, August 1943–1945

 In August 1943, along with Globočnik, Stangl was transferred to Trieste, where he helped organize the campaign against Yugoslav partisans and local Jews.
-Due to illness, he returned to Vienna in early 1945, where he served in the "Alpine Fortress" (Alpenfestung).
+Due to illness, he returned to Vienna in early 1945.

 Post-war escape, 1945–1961

 At the end of the war, Stangl fled without concealing his name.
 He was detained by the United States Army in 1945 and was briefly imprisoned in Linz, Austria, in 1947, pending investigation.
 He was suspected of complicity in the T-4 euthanasia programme.
 On 30 May 1948, he escaped to Italy with his colleague from Sobibor, SS sergeant Gustav Wagner.
-Austrian Roman Catholic Bishop Alois Hudal, a Nazi sympathizer, forced to resign by the Vatican in 1952, helped Stangl to escape through a "ratline", and he reached Syria using a Red Cross passport.
+Austrian Roman Catholic Bishop Alois Hudal, a Nazi sympathizer, who would be forced to resign by the Vatican in 1952, helped Stangl to escape through a "ratline", and he reached Syria using a Red Cross passport.
 Stangl was joined by his wife and family, and lived in Syria for three years.
 In 1951, they moved to Brazil.
 After years in other jobs, he found work with the help of friends, at the Volkswagen do Brasil plant in São Bernardo do Campo, still using his own name.

-Arrest, trial and death
+Arrest, trial, and death

 Although Stangl's role in the mass murder of men, women and children was known to the Austrian authorities, a warrant for his arrest was not issued until 1961.
 Despite being registered under his real name at the Austrian consulate in São Paulo, it took another six years before he was tracked by Nazi hunter Simon Wiesenthal and arrested by Brazilian federal police on 28 February 1967.
 He never used an assumed name during his escape, and it is not clear why it took so long to apprehend him.
 After his extradition to West Germany by Brazilian authorities, he was tried for the deaths of around 1,000,000 people.
 He admitted to these killings but argued: "My conscience is clear.
 I was simply doing my duty..."
 Stangl's attempt to justify his actions as non-criminal in the face of German law was quoted by Arad: